avian2/gimp-plugin-onion-layers/README.md

 ### Other useful things

-These functions only work when frames are layer groups, not single frames.

 `python-fu-onion-copy-layer` will copy currently active layer to all frames.
 It will rename the copies to keep the correct naming scheme.